Awards season is upon us yet again, and the Royal Institute of British Architecture (RIBA) has announced its regional award shortlists for 2018.

 Hardscape’s role, working with Landscape Architects Gillespies, was to use modern landscaping techniques and materials to complement the playful sculptures and trails while encouraging visitors to interact with the landscape.
 Kellen Breccia concrete was used to pave the area – chosen due to its decorative nature and durability.

 Silver Grey granite was used for kerbs, bollards and steps, providing a neutral base with elements that catch the light and sparkle silver in the sun – giving a prestigious aesthetic.
-There were also granite boulders for seating, as well as Carlow Blue Limestone cladding and coping on water features.
+There were also granite boulders for seating, as well as Kilkenny Blue Limestone cladding and coping on water features.
 The completed development has provided 802 new homes, 250 jobs, 45 apprenticeships and improved local services and transport infrastructure.

 6: 101 THE EMBANKMENT, GREENGATE, SALFORD – FLANAGAN LAWRENCE

 Last but not least, it’s Flanagan Lawrence’s stunning Salford workspace – 101 The Embankment, Greengate.
 It is located in a unique urban context, sitting at the historic centre of Salford and overlooking Manchester Cathedral and Deansgate.
 It is an important piece in the regeneration jigsaw at the junction of Salford and Manchester, facilitating the extension of Manchester’s business and retail district across the River Irwell into the long neglected Greengate area of Salford.